edysegura/html5-FileReader/image-preview/README.md

 # FileReader API

-A simple example using FileReader API do preview an image
+A simple example using FileReader API to preview an image

 ## DEMO